COURSE OVERVIEW

 Content Tabs

-You’ll learn about the practicalities of film exhibition, distribution and preservation in the changing digital landscape, and study the practice of film criticism and comment - including reviewing and critically writing about films, filmmakers and the broader culture.
-Surrounded by film and television content creators – this unique learning environment actively encourages creative dialogue between makers, curators and critics.
+You will also study the practice of film criticism and comment - including reviewing and critically writing about films, filmmakers and the broader culture.
+You will also create a video essay to develop your skills in audiovisual criticism.
+The unique learning environment of the NFTS encourages creative dialogue between makers, curators and critics.

 We invite applications from students with a BA (Hons) degree (or equivalent) in arts, humanities or science.
 Film and media related degrees, while welcome, are not essential for admission.